liweinan/liweinan.github.io/_posts/2017-03-23-using-resteasy-wadl-to-demonstrate-the-startup-process-of-resteasy-container.md

 	.add(ResteasyWadlDefaultResource.class);
 ```

 The above codes show us how the resource classes are added into the `ResteasyDeployment`.
 The `HttpContextBuilder` is a RESTEasy wrapper class for the Sun JDK HTTP Server, and we don't need to care about its details in this article.
 We need to understand the `ResteasyWadlDefaultResource` is added into `ResteasyDeployment` from above codes.
 This tells us the `ResteasyDeployment` class stores all the resource classes.
-I won't dive into the `ResteasyDeployment` in this article, but you may want to check this article[^core] I've written to have an understanding on RESTEasy core classes.
+I won't dive into the `ResteasyDeployment` in this article, but if you'd like to learn more about the core classes of RESTEasy you can check this[^core].

 [^core]: [http://weinan.io.](http://weinan.io/2017/03/15/core-classes-to-implement-resteasy-container.html)